Lorenzo de' Medici (LdM) Florence Program

 Students who have prior studies in Italian language will take a placement test in Florence to determine the most appropriate level for continued study.
 Elective courses are offered that may satisfy major requirements as well as fulfill some Humanities core curriculum categories.

-The LdM course schedule spreadsheets linked below include a column entitled "Marist Code/Title."
-The Marist Code indicates the Marist course equivalent for each LdM course.
+The LdM course schedules linked below include a column entitled "Marist Code/Title" wherein the Marist course equivalent can be found.

 Students are normally housed in furnished apartments within 30 minutes walking distance of the Institute.
 Apartments are usually suitable for four or more students sharing double rooms; a limited number of singles and triples may be available.
 Please note that all apartments are NON-SMOKING.

 Limited host family placements are offered.
-Students who enroll in the intensive Italian language program, or who are very interested in learning Italian lqanguage and deepening their knowledge of Italian culture and family structure, are encouraged to apply for host family accommmodation.
+Students who enroll in the intensive Italian language program, or who are very interested in gaining fluency in the Italian language and deepening their knowledge of Italian culture and family structure, are encouraged to apply for host family accommodation.